 eScholarship publishes open access books for University of California departments, research units, and publishing programs.
 Open access UC book series include:

 - Perspectives in Medical Humanities (UC Medical Humanities Consortium)

 - California Classical Studies (UCB; Mellon funded)

 - The Cotsen Institute of Archaeology Press (UCLA)

 - Learning in the Arts and Sciences (UC Irvine)

-Thousands of journals all over the world publish their articles according to the open access model.
-You can search the Directory of Open Access Journals for one in your discipline, or browse by subject, country, or whether they charge an article processing charge (APC).
+Thousands of journals all over the world publish articles without charging readers for access.
+You can search the Directory of Open Access Journals (DOAJ) for a journal in your discipline, or you can browse by subject, country, or whether they charge authors an article processing charge (APC).